 Matching the needs of the Company and enhancing the competencies of the Board are the basis for the Nomination and Remuneration Committee to select a candidate for appointment to the Board.

-As of March 31, 2024, the Board of Directors comprised eight (08) Directors, of which two (02) are executive Directors and two (02) are non-executive directors.
-The number of independent directors is four (04), including one (01) woman.
+As on March 31, 2025, the Board of Directors comprised 9 Directors, of which 3 are Executive Directors and 1 Non¬ Executive Director.
+The number of Independent Directors is 5 (Five) including two-women Independent directors.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO